-2016 TRAINING PROGRAM
+2019 TRAINING PROGRAM

-URBAN BOURBON HALF MARATHON
+URBAN BOURBON HALF MARATHON presented by Jim Beam®

 Sponsored By:

 Four Training Universals

 Rest means no running.
 Give your muscles and synapses some serious R&R so all systems are primed for the next workout.
 Better two quality days and two of total rest than four days of mediocrity resulting from lingering fatigue.
 Rest days give you a mental break as well, so you come back refreshed.